waiting-for-dev/devise-jwt/README.md

 #### Allowlist

-Here, the model itself acts also as a revocation strategy, but it needs to have a one-to-many association with another table which stores the tokens (in fact their `jti` claim, which uniquely identifies them) valids for each user record.
+Here, the model itself also acts as a revocation strategy, but it needs to have a one-to-many association with another table which stores the tokens (in fact their `jti` claim, which uniquely identifies them) that are valid for each user record.

 The workflow is as the following: